jkroepke/helm-secrets/README.md

 ### Install

 #### SOPS install
-Just install plugin and sops will be installed using hook when help > 2.3.x
+Just install plugin and sops will be installed using hook when helm > 2.3.x

 You can always install manually for MacOS:
 ```